programminghistorian/jekyll/lessons/keywords-in-context-using-n-grams.md

 ```

 An n-gram could contain any type of linguistic unit you like.
 For
-historians you are most likely to use characters as in the bigram “qu”
+historians you are most likely to use characters as in the bigram "qu"
-or words as in the trigram “the dog barked”; however, you could also use
+or words as in the trigram "the dog barked"; however, you could also use
 phonemes, syllables, or any number of other units depending on your
 research question.

-What we’re going to do next is develop the ability to display KWIC for
+What we're going to do next is develop the ability to display KWIC for
 any keyword in a body of text, showing it in the context of a fixed
 number of words on either side.
 As before, we will wrap the output so
 that it can be viewed in Firefox and added easily to Zotero.